To fill the city with beautiful and bountiful food gardens that connect children and their communities to nature, culture and the environment.

 - Content that'll make permaculture accessible and help you and your family pursue earth care daily.

-- Down-to-earth and simple urban gardening solutions that'll help you create compact and fascinating ecological gardens.
+- Down-to-earth and simple urban gardening solutions to help you create compact and fascinating ecological gardens.

 I've always had a curious interest and intent interaction with the natural environment.
 This lead me into being interested with growing my own produce, as I do see food accessibility as a currency of the future.
 7 years ago, I found out about permaculture through a documentary called The Power of Community.
 I've not looked back since.
 I trained as a permaculture designer 4 years ago in Malaysia.
 These last few years, together with CC, I’ve managed to apply myself in this urban space, Singapore.
 Where I was born.